rickb777/expect/README.md

 There are **eight primary categories**, each introduce by a function:

 ### expect.[Any](https://pkg.go.dev/github.com/rickb777/expect#Any)(actual ...)
 This compares any types, but is especially useful for structs, maps, arrays, slices.
 Although this will compare anything, it only provides equality tests and the error messages may be less informative than the other categories below.
+This `a.Equal(b)` method if it is present - so this compares types such as `time.Time` correctly.
+Otherwise it behaves like `reflect.DeepEqual`.

 ### expect.[String](https://pkg.go.dev/github.com/rickb777/expect#String)(actual ...)
 This compares `string` and any subclass.
 It is more informative than **Any**, highlighting where the differences start.